NYC Frontline Climate Week

 Frontline Communities Lead the Way

-Our communities are hosting, participating in, and disrupting events throughout the week of September 23, 2024.
-We are bringing people together to make sure our voices are heard at one of the most influential climate-related events in the world.
+Our communities hosted, participated in, and disrupted events throughout the week of September 23, 2024.
+We brought people together to make sure our voices were heard at one of the most influential climate-related events in the world.
 If you believe the only way to solve the climate crisis is to shift from the dominant, extractive economy to localized, regenerative economies that prioritize ecological and social well-being; you’re not alone.

 We are at a critical time in history, when bold action needs to happen NOW to avert the worst case scenario of climate chaos.
 Nobody can be left behind or forgotten along the way to the new world we need to build.
 The only way to make sure everyone is included is through a Just Transition.
 And remember, there’s no Just Transition without us.